NERSC/timemory-tutorials/tutorial-day-1/python-api-and-tools/overview.md

 # Overview

-Here we'll outline and demo the python profiling and tracing capabilities of timemory.
+Here we'll outline and demo the Python profiling capabilities of timemory.

+Note that tracing in timemory is also possible.
+We have several tracing exercises at the bottom of this page.
+If you would like to see what it looks like to use timemory tracing in a Python program please see [here](solutions).

 ## Profiling